UofT-DSI/deep_learning/README.md

 The module spans two weeks with a total of 6 classes, each from 6 PM to 8:30 PM EST. Below is the class schedule formatted as a table:

 Classes will include lectures using prepared slides and live coding sessions.
 All slides will be accessible online prior to lectures.
-Students should actively participate in coding alongside the Technical Facilitator in real-time and are encouraged to ask questions.
+Students should actively participate in coding alongside the Technical Facilitator in real time and are encouraged to ask questions.

 ### Class Topics